 Training for a stronger response to AMR

-Focused on AST using European Committee on Antimicrobial Susceptibility Testing (EUCAST) methodology, the ICARS training initiative focuses on laboratory assessments with the FAO tool.
-A two-day in-person workshops held at ILRI trained 34 laboratory staff from organizations such as the Kenya Medical Research Institute (KEMRI), Kenya Agricultre Livestock Research Organization (KALRO), Kabete Vet Lab, University of Nairobi, and participants from Benin, Tanzania, Zimbabwe and Ghana.
-In addition, to date AMR Hub has hosted 13 webinars, each with approximately 30 participants, alongside a two-day virtual workshop with participants from previous in-person trainings and new attendees from Georgia and Pakistan.
-Additional trainings were also held with 26 laboratory staff in Zanzibar (Central Vet Lab) and Benin (University of Abomey-Calavi).
+Focused on AST using the European Committee on Antimicrobial Susceptibility Testing (EUCAST) method, the ICARS training initiative focuses on laboratory assessments with a tool from the Food and Agriculture Organization of the United Nations.
+A two-day in-person workshop held at ILRI trained 34 laboratory staff from organizations such as the Kenya Medical Research Institute, the Kenya Agricultural and Livestock Research Organization, Kabete Veterinary Laboratories and the University of Nairobi, and participants from Benin, Tanzania, Zimbabwe and Ghana.

-Funded by the Global Challenges Research Fund through the International Action Against Stunting Hub, onsite training have also been conducted in India, Indonesia and Senegal where 11 laboratory staff have been trained on sample collection, media preparation and quality control, bacterial identification and isolation from food samples, and storage of bacterial isolates.
+Funded by the Global Challenges Research Fund through the International Action Against Stunting Hub, onsite training courses have also been conducted in India, Indonesia and Senegal where 11 laboratory staff have been trained on sample collection, media preparation and quality control, bacterial identification and isolation from food samples, and storage of bacterial isolates.

 Linnet Ochieng, ILRI’s research officer who conducted these trainings, shared, ‘Training in bacterial identification and antimicrobial susceptibility testing is a game changer for enhancing local laboratory capacities.
 By empowering lab professionals where they are, we build sustainable expertise that directly impacts public health, animal welfare and food safety.
 This training ensures that lab staff can accurately identify bacterial strains and assess their resistance profiles, leading to more precise treatment options, strengthening national surveillance systems, optimizing antibiotic use, and curbing the spread of AMR.’